 RELA offers support to students with work rights on a Student Visa or a Working Holiday Visa.
-This happens in Self-Study.
-Come along and talk to the teacher about the Working Holiday support you need.
+This happens with the DOS at lunchtimes on Monday and Thursday, or by appointment.
+Come along and talk about the Working Holiday support you need.
 We can help you to prepare a CV, open a bank account, get an IRD number and also tell you about your rights as an employee.
 Please note that we do not find you a job!